adrianomartino/amartino/_posts/2019-04-22-test-title.md

 date: 2019-04-22 22:18:57 +0000

 ---
-### Full Productions, DYI, or Consulting?
-What's the best fit for you?

 Today you can produce effective videos with virtually any budget.
 So how do you decide what’s the right budget/effort ratio for your current needs?

 Here are 3 scenarios that might be useful for you at different times.

 ### **The Ferrari Buyer**

-If you want to buy a Ferrari, you need to have a mechanic to look at it and help you with the selection.

-In this scenario, you hire a big production company right off the bat.
-Not having tested with other videos before, you don't know what works in your case yet.
-When facing a decision you are not sure about, you make your choice based on “the highest quality”.
-When your budget is at cap you are forced to pick the least expensive option.
-This is not an ideal situation.
-The ideal situation sees you creating requirements based on your goals.
-The only justifiable instance for this approach is when you are in a time-jam.
-When timing is more valuable than the budget you would save.
+In this scenario, you hire an established production company.
+You let them take care of the video and the requirements.

+**This approach will benefit you if**

+* You have produced high-end video before and know exactly what you need.
-* You have a solid internal marketing team with commercial video production expertise
+* You have a solid internal marketing team with commercial video production expertise.
-* You're in a time-jam and timing is more valuable than the budget you would save.
+* You have a big launch coming up and timing is more important than the budget you could save otherwise.
+* The foreseen ROI or Brand Lift after the launch of this video content is worth 10x+ what you will spend.
+* You have a clear distribution strategy in place
+* You plan to distribute to a large number of people–in the case of B2C or a B2B SaaS Product.
+Or to a small high-value audience.
+Investors, stakeholders, potential partners, and affluent buyers of high-value goods and services.

+**You should stay away from this approach if:**

+* You haven't tested with other videos before and you don't know what works in your case yet.
-* You don't have budget concerns and spending $90,000 for a video that you haven't tested saves you time otherwise in the grand scheme of things.
+* You don't have a solid internal marketing team with video expertise.
+* Expensive trial and error is not an option.
+* You want to optimize video production costs, but you don't know where to start.

 **The Do-It-Yourselfer**

-In this scenario, you decide not to spend any “money” in video production.
+In this scenario, you decide not to spend any hard money on video production.
 You don't hire an agency or consultant.
 You don't add the overhead expense of an in-house video communications specialist.
 You try to create video content by using your internal resources.
-Each team member uses her knowledge and resources to “make video happen”.
+Your available team members use their intuition and resources to “make video happen”.
 Turn on their phone, watch a tutorial or two on good lighting and sound.
-Edit the video, using whatever software she has at hand.
-There's a lot of value with this approach: team building, no-cost experimenting.
-There are also a lot of drawbacks.
-Depending on your go-to-market strategy, this could be a temporary option to consider.
-If longer timeframes, and trial and error are not an option, and your team is busy, this is not the ideal solution for you.
+Edit the video, using whatever software they have at hand.

+**This approach can be a useful exercise if**

+* Your product is at very early stages
-* You have a lot of time at hand
+* You have time to learn/experiment
-* You are not concerned about sending the wrong message (meaning you can still rebrand/readjust later)
+* Brand positioning trial and error is still an option
-* You don't have any money to invest in video but you still
+* You don't have an identity yet and you are OK with pivoting later

-**Both of these approaches involve risks.
-Which one do you choose?**

-The risks of the Splurger approach are:

-* Spend money over fancy features, while not sure about the cost/reward ratio.
-* Overlook at critical details that could use more budget and attention.

-Can you guess what are the risks of the DIY approach?

-There are 5 major risks that are not hard-money related, but that are as critical:
+* You want to test how your team members interact, collaborating on a common goal

+**You should stay away from this approach if:**

+* Longer or undefined time frames are not an option
+* Your distribution plan is unclear
-* Long time gap between idea/need and execution.
-Losing momentum due to the learning curve
+* You cannot afford losing momentum due to the learning curve
-* Unclear timing/distribution plan–video assets sitting on a shelf, losing value
-* Too much time spent–opportunity cost in the specialty areas of the people involved
+* You cannot afford the opportunity cost in the specialty areas of the people involved
-* Producing content that doesn’t move any needles
-* Producing content that moves the needle in the wrong direction

-Which brings me to the third approach:
+* Your team is busy and you need video content in time
+* You don't have a solid marketing plan
+* You plan to distribute to a large audience and you don't have a second chance to make a good first impression

 **The informed decision-maker**

-The informed decision-maker needs effective video content and understands its value.
-She decides to add a flexible investment into her video production process.

-This approach can help:

-* Better understand video production
-* Make more informed decisions
-* Consider different creative solutions for each goal you set
-* Get your team excited about content production
-* Test video content before producing it at scale
-* Understand where to save money
-* Understand when it's important to go the extra mile

-This method involves hiring an on-demand video communications consultant.

-Hiring a video marketer will give you a competitive advantage.
-It will be like having an industry insider by your side.

-This specialist could operate in one of the following ways:

-• Independent one-man band that can handle shoots for testing and at a smaller scale

-• Owner of a company with a scalable team for larger productions

-• Free-range consultant who connects you with the best production agencies.
-She helps you manage projects and optimize budgets.

-Ideally, this consultant owns the technical and creative knowledge to produce effective videos.

-I find this approach to be effective in the following scenarios:

-* Your company's success is determined by the effectiveness of your videos.
+In this scenario, you decide to make a flexible investment to produce ad-hoc videos.
+You hire an on-demand video communications consultant.
+This consultant has the knowledge and creativity of an industry insider by your side.

+**This approach will benefit you if:**

-* You have a budget for video, but you want every dollar to count.
+* You have a budget for video, but need every dollar to count.
+* You have a solid product that your audience is underestimating.
+* You have meaningful content and you don't understand why your audience is not engaged with it.
-* You have tried other solutions in the past, without getting the desired results.
+* You have tried in-house video, but you want better results.
+* You want to raise the value of your company, with cost-effective high quality video assets.
-* You are ready to invest in video but want to feel empowered and in control when making important decisions.
+* You cannot afford to pay the biggest agency in town, but you still need to make a statement.

-**The takeaway**

-* The 3 approaches I described above, are just a few of the options you have, but they are enough to give you some context.
-* There's not a number I can give you for "how much is too much money".
-Video production costs vary by project.
-You can produce videos for $1,000,000, for $2,500, and for $0.
-You should choose your budget based on your specific goals.
-* Saving money on video, doesn't mean saving money.
-* Splurging on video doesn't always mean better results.

-Video is the best way to show humanity, empathy, and connect with your audience at a deeper level, and at a scale.

-This is not only achieved through content selection.

-Execution, editing, colors, tone of voice, artistic choices, music, they all matter.
-The non-verbal communication in your video plays a critical role.

-These areas are critical, and go beyond a technically acceptable video.
-Executing on those must be met with undivided attention, and by a creative marketer.

-Video is the best way to connect to your audience at scale.

-Approach it smartly and you will succeed.

-I hope this helps.

-Adriano
+**You should stay away from this approach if:**

+* Your product is at very early stages
+* You don't have a dedicated budget for video
+* You don't have any content or not much to talk about
+* You don't have at least 1 hour per week to learn, participate, and provide feedback.

+If you are at the right stage, hiring a video consultant is the best decision you can make.

+The right person can help you:

+* Get your team excited about content production and on the same page
+* Help you make more informed decisions
+* Help you understand what's unnecessary
+* Provide you with several creative solutions, costs, and plans of action.
+* Understand your goals and suggest a course of action
+* Shoot on-brand, cost-effective test videos to do market testing and start increasing engagements
+* Bring and manage a team when you need an extra push
+* Get your team set up for ongoing content production

+And you?
+At which stage are you?
+Have you tried producing video yet?
+What is your approach?